valinet/valinet.github.io/privacy.md

 ### Third party

 * Display of YouTube embedded videos.
-We need your consent to display videos that may be embedded in articles because YouTube subsequently stores identifiers on your device that can be used to identify you.
-They do these for various purposes, for example, so that they know whether you are logged in and in such case, show you relevant video recommendation videos instead of generic ones.
+We need your consent to display videos that may be embedded in articles because YouTube subsequently stores data on your device that can be used to identify you.
+They do this for various purposes, for example, so that they know whether you are logged in to their service and in such case, show you relevant video recommendations instead of generic ones.
 To learn more about how YouTube processes your personal data, locally and/or remotely, check out their [Terms of Service](https://www.youtube.com/static?template=terms) or Google's [Privacy Policy](https://policies.google.com/privacy?hl=en-US).
 * Display of Disqus comments functionality.
-We need your consent to display the comments section which is powered by Disqus because Disqus subsequently stores identifiers on your device that can be used to identify you.
+We need your consent to display the comments section which is powered by Disqus because Disqus subsequently stores data on your device that can be used to identify you.
 For more information about how Disqus processes your personal data, locally and/or remotely, check out their [Privacy Policy](https://help.disqus.com/en/articles/1717103-disqus-privacy-policy).

 ## Third party services used by this application